 18. KFC’s humor

-Much like other fast-food brands on social media, KFC uses banter, relevance, and pop culture references to engage its audience.
-Here is one such example.
+Like other fast-food brands on social media, KFC uses banter, relevance, and pop culture references to engage its audience.

 19. SparkNotes’ relatable memes

-SparkNotes uses current memes and trends to set relatability to literary classics, something that has definitely become the online voice and tone of this brand.
-Here’s one such example that got a lot of traction.
+SparkNotes uses current memes and trends to set relatability to literary classics, something that has become this brand’s online voice and tone.
+Below is one such example that got a lot of traction.

 20. UEFA Champions League’s throwback posts